 The Tarot is so ingeniously put together that you can plot any spiritual, philosophical, occult, psychological or even scientific trend on it.
 It just depends on what you focus on.
 What you want to see, you can see in the Tarot.
 This ensures that you never stop learning and that you can stretch your mind considerably.
-You change insights time and time again as you acquire more knowledge.
+You will receive different insights over time as you acquire more knowledge.

 In my opinion the Tarot offers a tool to enable people to take control and responsibility for their own lives and happiness.
 It can offer a ‘hint’ on how to solve issues and problems yourself, by taking action and – more importantly – to accept yourself and have the courage to determine and speak out your goals and wishes.
 This does not always need to be overwhelming or pretentious.
 It can be simple, practical and humble too.
 But if you want, you are definitely also invited to ‘think big’!